theicfire/makefiletutorial/newer_design/src/index.md

 ## Command line arguments and override
 <!--  (Section 6.7) -->
-You can override variables that come from the command line by using "override".
+You can override variables that come from the command line by using `override`.
 Here we ran make with `make some_option=hi`
 ```makefile
 # Overrides command line arguments